jcrist/jcrist.github.io-source/content/dask_searchcv.md

 ## When would you use this?

-- For single estimators (no `Pipeline` or `FeatureUnion`) Dask-SearchCV performs only a small constant factor faster off of using Scikit-Learn with the distributed backend.
+- For single estimators (no `Pipeline` or `FeatureUnion`) Dask-SearchCV performs only a small constant factor faster than using Scikit-Learn with the distributed backend.
 The benefits of using Dask-SearchCV in these cases will be minimal.